gecio/gecio.github.io/docs/_imke/managingprojects/projectusermanagement/index.en.md

 To remove a User from a Project go back to the member section of the project.

-First, we need to go the the project.
+First, we need to go the project.
 ![Get the Project](photo1.png)

 Then click on `Members` in the left sidebar.